Maddily/accessory-avenue/README.md

-# The Accessory Avenue
+# Accessory Avenue

 This is an SPA for a mock store selling phone accessories, built with React and Vite.

-## How to Access The Accessory Avenue
+## How to Access Accessory Avenue

-The Accessory Avenue is hosted on Cloudflare Pages.
+Accessory Avenue is hosted on Cloudflare Pages.
 You can access it [here](https://the-accessory-avenue.pages.dev/).

 ## Features